Rich text: HtmlArea

 Looking specifically at the processed html link output above, the most interesting part is the data-link-ref attribute.

 Wondering why the href points to a location within the admin?
 No worries.
 Guillotine automatically generates contextual links.
-When deploying the API to production, you may customize the base url as see fit.
+When deploying the API to production, you may customize the base url as needed.

 Query for link details